The Small Town That Gave Rise to Hurricane Harvey Heroes

 Nothing tests a town’s spirit like one of the worst natural disasters residents have ever seen.

-Editor’s Note: Katy, Texas, was selected as one of the Reader’s Digest’s Nicest Places in America.
+Editor’s Note: Katy, Texas, was selected as one of the Reader’s Digest’s Nicest Places in America in 2018.
 Meet the winner, find out how the finalists were selected, and hear from our chief judge, Robin Roberts.